 “Another favorite post is part of my sporadic series showing the colorful postcard greetings exchanged between first cousins in my husband’s family, early in the 1900s.

 The postcards are little works of art, and also show how 24 first cousins were encouraged by their close-knit parents to stay in touch.
 They were hundreds of miles apart, yet the cousins were clearly more than just names to each other.
 That’s one reason I keep working on genealogy – to bring ancestors alive and make family history more than just a bunch of names and dates.”

 What has been your most exciting discovery through research?

 “Remember surname message boards?
 Pre-Facebook, they were my go-to place for genealogy networking.
 When I attacked the brick wall of hubby’s great-grandfather, Thomas Haskell Wood, I connected with a Wood cousin who’d posted queries about this ancestor.
 He was a dedicated researcher who broke the news that the Wood family tree includes four Mayflower ancestors.
 The following year, he and his lovely wife visited and brought the family Bible to show us.
 Now we’re getting closer to the Wood cousins and collaborating on more Wood research.
 We also have the Mayflower story to pass to future generations.
 Did I mention that I married my hubby for his ancestors?”

 Besides major websites (like Ancestry and FamilySearch), what research tool or source has been particularly helpful in researching your family history?

-Please take a moment to visit Dianne at Beyond the BMD and leave her a comment letting her know you stopped by.
-Thank-you, Dianne, for letting us inside your blogging world.
+Please take a moment to visit Marian at Climbing My Family Tree and leave her a comment letting her know you stopped by.
+Also if you are interested in her book, it is available through Amazon.
+She welcomes your honest opinion in a review.
+Thank-you, Marian, for letting us inside your blogging world.

 © 2016, copyright Wendy Mathias.
 All rights reserved.